griffinnewbold/COMS-4156-Service/README.md

 * * * title (string): see above
 * * * userId (string): see above
 * * * fileString (string): see above
+* Searches within the client's network on the database for the specified document.
+Upon success see the above for what the expected output should be.
+If the user does not have access to the specified document <code>"Your user does not have access to this document"</code> is returned.
+If the specified document does not exist then <code>"No such document exists"</code> is returned.

 #### GET /see-previous-version
 * Expected Input Parameters: network-id (String), document-name (String), your-user-id (String), revision-number (int)